Every conversation starts a ripple.

 Family Sessions

-Your family or community group will be moving at your own pace through a series of practices that teach us how to live with one another in a loving, healthy, balanced way.
-Select a “practice” to learn more, then select one of the “sessions” below it to begin.
-There are multiple sessions per practice to reinforce the ideas.
+Your family will move at your own pace through a series of practices that shape how we love, listen, and live with one another.
+Choose a practice to explore, then select a session to begin.
+Each practice includes multiple sessions to deepen understanding over time.

-These short, interactive sessions can be done right at your kitchen table on your mobile phone, iPad or computer.
+These short, interactive sessions are designed for real life and can be done right at your kitchen table using a phone, tablet, computer, or printed PDF.

 Start your journey of discovery today.